RandomCoderOrg/udroid-wiki/udroid-landing/udroid/disclaimer.md

 **Graphics**

-* For this time being there is no standardized way of accessing or using device GPU at its full potential so llvm pipes are used!
+* For this time being there is no standardised way of accessing or using device GPU at its full potential so llvm pipes are used!
 (OpenGL version may depend on device OS).
 Most of the solutions are tricks to get more performence or vendor specific implementaions (like kernel graphics support layer/DRI ).
-* Best way to experience native Linux like performence is using Termux:Wayland app which is wayland port to android
+* Best way to experience native Linux like performence is using Termux-X11 app which is wayland port to android

 **Others**